YINI — Frequently Asked Questions

 Q – But, why exactly another config format like YINI?

-YINI was created to offer a modern, structured, and readable configuration language that feels familiar — yet while addressing some of the historical limitations found in INI and YAML.
+YINI was created to offer a modern, structured, and readable configuration language that feels familiar — while addressing some of the historical limitations found in INI and YAML.

 It aims to combine simplicity, structure, and safety: